pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

         === ====== ======

-- ``--vcf-ref``: The file containing genotypes to calculate genotypic correlations.
-For data separated in multiple files by chromosomes, one can use asterisk wildcard (e.g., hg19.chr*.vcf.gz) to denote the chromosome names.
+- ``--vcf-ref``: The file containing the genotypes to calculate the genotypic correlations.
+For the data separated in multiple files by chromosomes, one can use asterisk wildcard (e.g., hg19.chr*.vcf.gz) to denote the chromosome names.
-- ``--keep-ref``: Save the encoded genotypes in VCF for future usage, which will speed up next analysis.
+- ``--keep-ref``: If used, the option will enable to save the encoded genotypes in VCF for future usage, which will speed up next analysis.
-- ``--saved-ref``: Instead of using ``--vcf-ref``, one can directly specify the path of encoded genotypes last time by specifying last output path.
+- ``--saved-ref``: Instead of using ``--vcf-ref``, one can directly specify the path of the encoded genotypes generated last time by specifying last output path.
-- ``--filter-maf-le``: Filter out variants with minor allele frequency less or equal than the specified value.
+- ``--filter-maf-le``: Filter out the variants with minor allele frequency less or equal than the specified value.
 - ``--out``: Specify the path and prefix name of the output files.
 The main output file of the gene-based analysis is ***.gene.pvalue.txt** or ***.gene.pvalue.xls**.
-The following
+The following is an example:

     .. csv-table::
         :file: ./table/demo.gene.pvalue.csv
         :header-rows: 1
         :align: center

-    columns in the output file are gene symbol, number of variants in the gene, *p*-values of gene-based association test, and the detailed information of the top variant within the gene(i.e., the variant with smallest *p*-value).
+    Columns in the output file are gene symbol, number of variants in the gene, *p*-values of gene-based association test, and the detailed information of the top variant within the gene(i.e., the variant with smallest *p*-value).
 These columns include chromosome, physical position, *p*-value, whether the top variant was ignored in the gene-based association analysis, and gene feature annotations according to RefGene and GENCODE.

-4.2 Finely map genes and estimate relevant cell-types of a phenotype by the single-cell(or bulk-cell) type and phenotype cross annotation framework(SPA)
+4.2 Finely map genes and estimate relevant cell-types of a phenotype by the single-cell (or bulk-cell) type and phenotype cross annotation framework(SPA)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 One can simultaneously prioritize phenotype associated genes and cell-types with GWAS *p*-values and gene/transcript expression profile.
 The GWAS *p*-values types and expression were analyzed by an iterative prioritization procedure.
 In the procedure, phenotype-associated genes were prioritized by a conditional gene-based association(using the ECS again) according to the genes’ selective expression in disease related cell-types while the phenotype related cell-types were prioritized by an enrichment analysis of Wilcoxon rank-sum test for phenotype-associated genes’ selective expression.
 The phenotype-associated gene list and phenotype related cell-type list were updated by turns until the two list were unchanged.
 The detailed method is described in our paper(`Paper Link <http://bing.com>`_).